Wiesław Jaguś

 Wiesław Jaguś (born 13 September 1975) is a former Polish speedway rider.

 Career

-In August 2006, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 2007 Grand Prix.
+In August 2006, during the Speedway Grand Prix Qualification, Jaguś won the GP Challenge, which ensured that he claimed a permanent slot for the 2007 Grand Prix.
 He duly rode in the 2007 Speedway Grand Prix series.

-He won the European Pairs Champion in 2007.
-Jaguś retired from competitive speedway at the close of the 2010 season, after starting his career in 1992.
-Nominated to "2008 Toruń Citizen of the Year" Gazeta Wyborcza.
+Jaguś won the European Pairs Champion in 2007.
+He retired from competitive speedway at the close of the 2010 season, after starting his career in 1992.
+He was nominated to "2008 Toruń Citizen of the Year" by Gazeta Wyborcza.

-Wiesław Jaguś rode 19 seasons from 1992 to 2010 for Apator Toruń in Poland.
+Jaguś rode 19 seasons from 1992 to 2010 for Apator Toruń in Poland.

 Family

-His brother Marcin was also a speedway rider.
+Jaguś' brother Marcin was also a speedway rider.